ThorbenKuck/WireDI/README.md

 These providers hold a sum of static information about this class, that are then used at runtime;
 Including the template as to how this class is created.

+## Examples

+If you'd like to see a few examples on how to use WireDI, have a look at the [examples](examples).
+This project contains concrete examples for WireDI.

 ## Properties

 Order of Properties: